The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Purchasing travel insurance is definitely one way to buy yourself peace of mind when planning a trip during the coronavirus pandemic.
-But you’re right, trip-specific travel insurance policies are an added cost and—like your credit card travel insurance benefits—they still might not cover everything you’re hoping for.
+Purchasing travel insurance is one way to buy yourself peace of mind when planning a trip.
+But trip-specific travel insurance policies are an added cost and, like your credit card travel insurance benefits, still might not cover everything you’re hoping for.

-If you want the reassurance that you have the right travel insurance to cover the 2021 trips you’re booking, you’ll have to do your homework.
+If you want the reassurance that you have the right travel insurance to cover the trips you’re booking, you’ll have to do your homework.
 Every independent policy offers a range of coverage and exclusions, and the same goes for policies through credit cards.
-Most importantly, you can never assume coronavirus-related claims will be covered under any policy unless it’s explicitly mentioned.

 What travel insurance covers